 Other causes of primary MVP include connective tissue disorders such as Marfan's disease and Ehlers-Danlos syndrome.
 In many forms of primary MVP, there is concomitant involvement of the tricuspid valve (as in myxomatous degeneration) or the aortic valve (as in Marfan's disease).
-Secondary MVP results when structurally normal mitral valve leaflets lose their chordal and papillary muscle support, as may occur in endocarditis, papillary muscle rupture during acute coronary syndromes or following left-ventricular remodeling and papillary muscle displacement (as in patients with chronic infarction surrounding the posteromedial papillary muscle).
+Secondary MVP results when structurally normal mitral valve leaflets lose their chordal and papillary muscle support as it may occur in endocarditis, papillary muscle rupture during acute coronary syndromes or following left-ventricular remodeling and papillary muscle displacement (as in patients with chronic infarction surrounding the posteromedial papillary muscle).

-HISTORY OF THREE-DIMENSIONAL ECHOCARDIOGRAPHY OF MITRAL VALVE PROLAPSE

-As early as 1974, a 3D transthoracic echocardiography (3D-TTE) system was developed in the USA; it used a long mechanical arm to locate the position of the transducer in space and allow alignment of multiple 2D images and subsequent offline reconstruction of very-low-resolution 3D image of the heart [12].
+HISTORY OF THREE-DIMENSIONAL ECHOCARDIOGRAPHY OF MITRAL VALVE PROLAPSE it used a long mechanical arm to locate the position of the transducer in space and allow alignment of multiple 2D images and subsequent offline reconstruction of very-low-resolution 3D image of the heart [12].
 This system was primarily a proof of concept rather than a clinically useful imaging tool.